 Here's a graph from the YEIS patent that shows the canister pressure in harmony with the pressure/vacuum in the intake manifold (between the reeds and the carb).
 Each time the manifold pressure relaxes around zero, the canister pressure also goes towards zero.
 Every time the manifold pressure goes negative (vacuum) the canister pressure goes negative.
 I divided the canister pressure into blue and purple sections.
 The blue sections are a release of fuel/air charge into the manifold right when the engine creates a vacuum to suck in fuel/air charge.
 The purple sections are a storage of fuel/air charge from the manifold right when the reeds close.
 At this low RPM the manifold pressure doesn't maintain hardly any positive pressure.
 This only happens at higher RPM when the intake charge has enough velocity to cause a sustainable pressure every time the reeds close.

-The YEIS patent showed (see graphic below) a dip in power when the pipes baffle wave returned to the crankcase just before BDC at 3500 RPM.
-I used my expansion chamber calculator to figure that the positioning of the baffle wave just before BDC happens right around 40% of the peak power RPM.
-So a bike that has peak power at 10,000 RPM will probably have a dip in power at 4000 RPM.
+The YEIS patent showed (see graphic below) a dip in power when the pipes baffle wave returned to the crankcase just before BDC.
 Of course for a race bike that isn't important because keeping the bike in its upper 2000 RPM powerband means it won't be used at low revs except when crawling around in the race pits.
 But it would be important to trail and street bikes that use their full RPM range.
-But I don't recommend going by this 40% formula.
-Ride the bike at partial throttle with a RPM gauge and see for yourself when the torque trough happens.
+To find your bikes torque trough (dip) I recommend riding the bike at partial throttle with a RPM gauge and see for yourself when the torque trough happens.

 Why did Yamaha focus on synchronizing the YEIS to that torque trough?
 Couldn't it be designed to work at top RPM to boost peak power?
 No because the system has a dramatic result of changing the fuel/air ratio leaner for a band of 2000 RPM.
 It turns out the torque trough has a dramatically rich mixture due to the baffle wave causing the reeds to open later.
 When they open the piston has gained good upward velocity creating a strong vacuum and so the vacuum pulse through the reeds is pretty strong which causes a surge of gas through the jets.
 The YEIS can perfectly counter that occurrence.
 If it were tuned for another RPM range then it would make the mixture too lean there and the adjustment of jet sizes would affect the engines other RPM ranges next to it.
 By looking at the carb parts working range chart you'll see that the slide cutaway and the idle jet controls the mixture around 1/4 throttle open and can be changed to keep the mixture from becoming too lean (lean results in less throttle response).